-LAO will be selecting an initial 15 applicants from the general immigration and refugee law panel to participate in the one‑year Immigration Detention Representation Program (IDRP) pilot.
+LAO invites lawyers on the general immigration and refugee law roster to participate in the Immigration Detention Representation Program (IDRP).

-The IDRP will use a collaborative approach between refugee panel lawyers acting on certificates and LAO’s Refugee Law Offices (RLO) in Toronto and Hamilton.
-The program will connect unrepresented detained clients with counsel in time to ensure meaningful representation at the 48‑hour review hearing, and subsequent hearings, if the client remains in detention.
-It will also provide training and mentorship to panel lawyers doing detention work.
-The aim of this hybrid model is to ensure access to counsel for all unrepresented financially eligible detainees.
+The IDRP uses a collaborative approach between refugee roster lawyers acting on certificates and LAO’s three refugee staff offices: the Refugee Law Offices (RLO) in Toronto and Hamilton, and the Ottawa Integrated Legal Services Office (ILSO).
+The program aims to connect unrepresented detained clients with counsel in time to ensure meaningful representation at the 48‑hour review hearing, and subsequent hearings, if the client remains in detention.
+It also provides training and mentorship to roster lawyers doing detention work.
+The aim of this hybrid model is to ensure access to counsel for all unrepresented immigration detainees in Ontario.

 In the IDRP:

-RLOs will communicate with the Immigration Division Registry on a daily basis to connect with unrepresented persons in detention who have detention review hearings the following day.
+LAO staff offices will communicate with the Immigration Division Registry on a daily basis to connect with unrepresented persons in detention who have detention review hearings the following day or week.

-RLOs will coordinate among RLO staff counsel and panel lawyers participating in the IDRP to ensure representation at the next day’s hearings.
+The staff offices will coordinate among RLO and ILSO staff counsel and roster lawyers participating in the IDRP to ensure representation at the detention hearings.

-Detainees will maintain the ability to obtain a legal aid certificate outside of the IDRP if they so choose and retain a panel lawyer who is not participating in the program.
+Detainees maintain the ability to obtain a legal aid certificate outside of the IDRP if they so choose and retain a roster lawyer who is not participating in the program.

-The IDRP training will also be available to all panel lawyers, whether or not they participate in the program.
+The IDRP training webinars are available to all roster lawyers, whether or not they participate in the program, through LAO LAW.

 How to apply and what to include in your application

-- A detention review transcript at which the applicant provided representation, if available.
+- Optional: a detention review transcript at which the applicant provided representation, if available

-Selection of the 15 panel participants will be based on the following criteria:
+Selection of the lawyer participants will be based on the following criteria: